Submit A formAfter Hours Contact

 Need expert legal advice?

-If you have any questions or concerns about being a surety or need further understanding of the responsibilities involves, do not hesitate to each out to Faraj Defence Lawyers.
-Our experienced legal team is here to provide you with expert advice and support, ensuring you fully comprehend the role and obligations as surety.
+If you have any questions or concerns about being a surety or need further understanding of the responsibilities involves, do not hesitate to each out to our experienced team of Defence Lawyers.
+We are here to provide you with expert advice and support, ensuring you fully comprehend the role and obligations as surety.

 We can guide you through the process, help address any issues that may arise, and provide the necessary legal assistance to protect your interests.
 Call us now at (02) 8896 6034 or schedule in a free initial consultation virtually or at our Parramatta Office.